urlbox/urlbox-dotnet/Urlbox/Urlbox/README.md

 > **Note:** At Urlbox we make `Renders`.
 Typically, when we refer to a render here or anywhere else, we are referring to the entire process as a whole of taking your options, performing our magic, and sending back a screenshot your way.

+#### Checkout [OneMillionScreenshots](https://onemillionscreenshots.com/) - A site that uses Urlbox to show over 1 million of the web's homepages!
 ***

 # Table Of Contents